prisma-cloud/IAMFinder/README.md

  |_____/_/    \_\_|  |_|_|    |_|_| |_|\__,_|\___|_|
 ```
 # IAMFinder
 IAMFinder enumerates and finds users and IAM roles in a target AWS account.
+With only the AWS account number of the targeted account, IAMFinder is able to identify users and roles in that environment.
 Upon successfully identifying an IAM role, IAMFinder can also check if this role can be [assumed anonymously](https://aws.amazon.com/premiumsupport/knowledge-center/s3-object-change-anonymous-ownership/).
 The tool was developed during a [red team exercise](https://www.paloaltonetworks.com/prisma/unit42-cloud-threat-research) and it implemented the technique described in this [blog](https://unit42.paloaltonetworks.com/aws-resource-based-policy-apis/).
 Some features of IAMFinder include:

 + **Silent**.
 IAMFinder doesn't trigger any alert or leave any log at the target account.
 Because the enumeration is performed in your accounts, the logs only show up in your accounts.
 However, the target account will notice if IAMFinder attempts to assume roles.
 + **High enumeration rate**.
 IAMFinder can achieve a higher enumeration rate by: